fredrike/pydaikin/README.md

 * BRP069Axx/BRP069Bxx/BRP072Axx
 * BRP15B61 aka.
 AirBase (similar protocol as BRP069Axx)
 * BRP072B/Cxx (needs https access and a key)
+* BRP084 devices with firmware version 2.8.0 (different API structure)
 * SKYFi (different protocol, have a password)
-* BRP devices with firmware version 2.8.0 (different API structure) - new in version 2.16.0

 The integration was initially built by Yari Adan, but lately have been taken over by Fredrik Erlandsson.